Resperate: Can it help reduce blood pressure?

-Resperate is a portable electronic device that promotes slow, deep breathing.
-Resperate is approved by the U.S. Food and Drug Administration for reducing stress and lowering blood pressure.
+Resperate is a portable electronic device that's promoted to achieve slow, deep breathing.
+The device is approved by the U.S. Food and Drug Administration for reducing stress and lowering blood pressure.
 It's available without a prescription.

-Resperate uses chest sensors to measure your breathing, and then sends the real-time information to a small device you wear as a belt.
-The device creates a melody for you to listen to and synchronize your breathing.
-The melody is supposed to help you slow your breathing with long exhalations.
+Resperate uses chest sensors to measure breathing, and then sends the real-time information to a small device worn on a belt.
+The device creates a melody to listen to and synchronize breathing.
+The melody is supposed to help the user slow breathing with long exhalations.

 Resperate is intended to be used at least 15 minutes a day, three to four days a week.
-Within a few weeks, the device-guided slow breathing exercises can help lower both the top (systolic) and bottom (diastolic) numbers in a blood pressure reading.
+Within a few weeks, the device-guided slow breathing (DGSB) exercises may help lower both the top (systolic) and bottom (diastolic) numbers in a blood pressure reading.

-Current research on Resperate shows that slow breathing (less than 10 breaths per minute) can cause a modest but significant decrease in blood pressure in some people.
-It's unclear how long the effects last, or if continued use lowers your blood pressure even more.
-But slow breathing is inexpensive and easy to do, and there are few, if any, side effects.
-The American Heart Association says slow breathing is an effective add-on treatment for people with high blood pressure.
-It may be a first option for people at low cardiac risk who don't want to take medications.
+Research involving the device has shown that slow breathing (less than 10 breaths a minute) can cause a modest but significant decrease in blood pressure in some people.
+It's unclear how long the effects last, or if continued use lowers blood pressure even more.
+But slow breathing is inexpensive and easy to do and there are few, if any, side effects.
+DGSB may be a first option for people at low cardiac risk who don't want to take medications.

 If you have high blood pressure, it's important to have regular checkups with a health care provider.
 Your health care provider may be able to tell you if slow breathing exercises, including device-guided slow breathing, can help your blood pressure.